sarahtennis/Data-Structures/Data_Structures_Questions.md

 ## Binary Search Tree

 1. What is the runtime complexity of `insert`?
+O(n), n is depth of tree.
+At worst runs as many times as there are tree nodes (all left or all right, with no balancing).

 2. What is the runtime complexity of `contains`?
+O(n), n is depth of tree.

 3. What is the runtime complexity of `get_max`?
+O(n), n is depth of right branch

 ## Heap